50 Things You Need To Know About Betrayal Trauma

 Working the Steps

-Programs centered on 12 Steps of recovery that help an addict or spouse or family member of an addict to heal.
-While there are 12 Step programs specifically for drug and alcohol addiction, a spouse or loved one of a pornography/sex addict will find more effective healing through finding a group specifically for spouses and family members.
-Similarly, a pornography/sex addict will find more effective healing through a specific 12 Step program focused on pornography and sex addiction.
-We recommend SALifeline 12 Step Betrayal Trauma Groups for Betrayal Trauma.
+Programs centered on 12 Steps of recovery that help an addict to heal.
+While there are 12-Step programs specifically for drug and alcohol addiction, a pornography/sex addict will find more effective healing through a sex addiction-specific 12-Step program, focused on pornography and sex addiction.